DSRaw/VocabDrag/README.md

 *Details:*

 Deck conversion is now nearly complete in theory.
-Code parses and works with the data from the deck files correctly.
+Code parses and manipulates the data from the deck files correctly.

 DeckConverterGUI will now display a sample card from the deck and allow a user to chose which fields to use in the conversion.